Graduate Certificate Requirements

 - A language proficiency

-One of the five courses must be the required Gateway Course (Theory and Policy in Africa) taught annually in the spring semester only, enrollment to this course is restricted to those students enrolled in the certificate.
+One of the five courses must be the required Gateway Course (INAF 559: Theory and Policy in Africa).
+The Gateway Course must be taken in the spring semester of the student’s last semester at Georgetown.
+Please note enrollment to this course is restricted to those students enrolled in the certificate.
 Focusing on both theory and policy with respect to the major issues that confront Africa, this course builds upon traditional disciplinary offerings but goes beyond them to explore and integrate with professional and practitioner-oriented studies in these other fields.
 This course also offers the opportunity to bring together in a classroom setting the certificate students across different graduate programs.

 The four other required courses are electives, which students will choose in consultation with the Certificate Program Director/Assistant Director.
 Together, the student and Director/Assistant director will design an individualized curriculum that both addresses the student’s specific interests and ensures disciplinary and thematic breadth to their study of Africa.
 Candidates are expected to choose among graduate-level courses; “over/under” courses will be considered only on a case-by-case basis and must be approved by the Certificate Program Director/Assistant Director and the student’s graduate program advisor.
 These courses will fit within the required coursework of the student’s MA/MS program.
 There is no thesis requirement.
 Under no circumstances may over/under courses constitute more than two of the five required courses.